Chapter 19 : Cramped

 Dom: (Shooting a menacing glare at Bertram) And I believe that you, sir, are a bitchweiner.

 Bertram: (Close to tears) N-no!
 I'm not, I swear!
 Please don't hurt me!

 Dom: Do you know what I do to bitchweiners like yourself, huh?
 HUH, BERTRAM?
 I eat them for breakfast.
 I eat them for tea.
 I eat them for supper.
 Hell, I even eat them for a midnight snack.

 Dom: That's right.
 Be afraid.
 Be very afraid.

 Bertram: I-I'll give you a-anything you want, just please don't eat me!
 I-I'll co-operate, I swear!

-) That's right, you little baby.
+Dom: (Staring at Bertram) That's right, you little baby.
 Cry those bitchweiner tears.
-They're nothing compared to the Viagra Falls —
+That's nothing compared to the Viagra Falls

-Dom: —you'll be sobbing after we're done with you!
+Dom: Niagra Falls you'll be sobbing when we're done with you.

-Me: I can't do this.
+Me: I can't go on with this.
 I can't be your accomplice anymore!
 This is sick!